Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- A career development plan has many benefits for both employees and employers.
+- A career development plan provides numerous benefits for both employees and employers.

-- Making time for personal growth goals is essential.
+- Constantly investing time and effort in your personal growth goals is essential.

-Why should you create a Career Development Plan?
+Why do you need to develop a career Development Plan?

-- Assesses skills gaps that require fixing
+- Recognizes the gaps in skills that require addressing

 - Gives you a way to improve yourself